davidhb007/School-Projects/COSC3360_Assignment3_MultithreadDBMS/README.txt

-This is a program written in C language to simulate exclusive access to a hypothetical DataBase by the use of mutexes andthreads.
+This is a program written in C language to simulate exclusive access to a hypothetical DataBase by the use of mutexes and threads.
 The program uses input redirection in order to read from an input file containing informationabout virtual users (each line is a new user) separated by groups.
 The virtual DB is composed of different positions that can only be accessed by a user at a time The format of the input file is as follows: